Learn, Earn, and Prosper

 Learn more about the different programs offered to find out which experience might be best for you!

-We are excited to announce that the Fall Work Based Learning and SkillShops program is happening from October 24th – December 9th!
+We are excited to announce that the Spring virtual Work Based Learning Program will begin on February 27th!

 Find out what our past LEAPsters have said about their time at LEAP!